nptscot/match_linestrings/test_cases.md

 Each test case needs two files.
 The first is `sources.geojson`, containing LineString features with ascending numeric IDs corresponding to the feature's index.
 The properties do not matter.
 These represent the "roads", or things you want to match against.

 The second is `targets.geojson`, representing the sidewalks or cycleways or external dataset that you want to match to the sources.
 It also has LineString features with ascending numeric IDs corresponding to the feature's index.
-The properties can contain anything extra, but they must have a `reviewed` property that has one of four values:

-1) The string `"unreviewed"`, indicating it hasn't yet been annotated
-2) The string `"not sure"`, indicating it's debatable whether this LineString is parallel to some sources or not
-3) An empty array `[]`, indicating this LineString is not parallel to any sources
-4) A list of source IDs, such as `[25]` or `[17, 38, 59]`, indicating this LineString matches with the source features containing those IDs
+The properties must contain two things:

+1) `matching_sources`: a list of source IDs that this target corresponds to. `[]` indicates this LineString isn't parallel to any sources.
+2) `reviewed`: the string `"unreviewed"`, `"not sure"`, or `"confirmed"` to indicate if the `matching_sources` are correct yet

 ## Producing this input